Zelmoghazy/esp32-ethernet-lan8720/README.md

     * Support for an operating rate of 10 Mbit/s or 100 Mbit/s
     * The reference clock frequency **must be 50 MHz**.
     * The same reference clock must be provided externally both to the MAC and the external Ethernet PHY.
-    * It provides independent 2-bit-wide Tx and Rx data paths.
+    * It provides independent 2-bit-wide TX and RX data paths.

 ![alt text](./Images/image-2.png)